cassioneri/calendar/README.md

     std::chrono::year_month_day::year_month_day(const sys_days&) // a.k.a. to_date

 Our implementations are benchmarked against counterparts, including some of popular and widely used libraries (glibc, .net, boost and llvm).
-Results, as per charts below, that our implementations perform considerably faster.
+Results, as per charts below, suggest that our implementations perform considerably faster than others.

 ![Benchmarks](https://github.com/cassioneri/dates/blob/master/benchmarks/benchmarks.png)

 [is_leap_year](http://quick-bench.com/0HV3XYJeGuN9mgomWtMbixF28C0): Neri_mcomp is 3.3x faster than
 Ubiquitous.
-Neri_mod is 2x faster than Ubiquitous.
+Neri_mod is 2x faster than Ubiquitous (the implementation that is virtually used everywhere.)

 [last_day_of_month](http://quick-bench.com/SLM-7N7CUCaTmEewgs2OZ6JBTjc): Neri is 3.9x faster than
 Boost and 1.2x faster than LLVM.